garcfd/my-openfoam-demos/README.md

 # my-openfoam-demos

-collection of testcases with the openfoam solvers demonstrating various features such as porosity MRF buoyancy compressible flow
+- a collection of testcases with openfoam
+- demonstrating various features such as
+- porosity MRF buoyancy compressible flow